AlexMillett/FamilyHistoryCRUDApplication/README.md

 <h2>Description</h2>
-This project consists of a Jupyter Notebook that demonstrates the application of neural networks for image style transfer using deep learning techniques.
-In this Jupyter Notebook there is a short description of steps taken to create this neural network, as well as all of the needed code.
+This project consists of a full CRUD Application.
+The code I wrote was primarily the back end database using SQLite and Java.
+The front end was done in android studio.
+This application immitates a classic family history application using a relational database.
 <br />